-Let us now turn our attention to the space B(X,Y;Z) of continuous bilinear mappings from $X \times Y$ to Z, when X,Y and Z are three locally convex t.v.s..
-There is a natural way of introducing a topology on this space which is a kind of generalization to what we have done when we defined polar topologies in Chapter 3.
+Now let us come back to the space B(X, Y; Z) of continuous bilinear mappings from $X \times Y$ to Z, where X, Y and Z are non-trivial locally convex t.v.s..
+The following is a very natural way of introducing a topology on B(X, Y; Z)and is a kind of generalization of the method we have used to define polar topologies in Chapter 3.